longnguyen97-full/py-calculator/README.md

 ## Requirements

 - Python 3.x
-- Tkinter (usually comes with Python installation)
+- Tkinter (usually comes with Python installation, or you can refer requirements-supporter to install it)

 ## Installation